Architecture¶

 Configuration Management¶

-Nix-toolbox maintains several configuration files in ~/.config/nix-toolbox/
+Nix-toolbox maintains several configuration files in ~/.config/nix-toolbox/:

 Integration with Fedora Atomic¶